gitter-badger/JNsolve/README.md

 # JNsolve

+## Introduction

 Solve numerically equations and calculate best fit to a data array given, also provides a series of numeric routines usable.

-## Introduction

-Node.js JNsolve library is a repository of differents methods numerics to solve equation and calculus of fit.

 ## Installation